firebase/firebase-ios-sdk/ZipBuilder/README.md

 See `main.swift` and the `LaunchArgs` struct for information on specific launch arguments.

-You can pass in launch arguments with Xcode by clicking "ZipBuilder" beside the Run/Stop buttons, clicking "Edit Scheme" and adding them in the "Arguments Passed On Launch" section.
+You can pass in launch arguments with Xcode by clicking "UpdateFirebasePod" beside the Run/Stop buttons, clicking "Edit
+Scheme" and adding them in the "Arguments Passed On Launch" section.

 ## Development and Debugging